Blog

 - Building Things After Loss

-How creating small digital spaces and infrastructure can become a quiet way of rebuilding yourself.
+How creating small digital spaces and infrastructure can become a quiet way of rebuilding yourself — and why slowing down is the only way to do it right.

 - Coffee & Code #1 - Building Quiet Corners on the Internet